 Building owners or their representatives must annually electronically share a brief report of key benchmarking results with the Department of Environment, and tenants.
-This report is an “Annual Energy Benchmark Summary”, and is based on data from the prior calendar year.
-For example, a 2011 report will be based on energy used from January 2010 to December 2010.
+This report is an “Annual Energy Benchmark Summary”, and is based on data from the full calendar year.
+For example, a 2016 report will be based on energy used from January 2016 to December 2016.

 The Annual Energy Benchmark Summary report will include: